 What private information was affected in the Fat Face data breach?

-The Fat Face data breach is understood to have exposed private customer data that included names, postal address, email addresses, and the last four digits of credit card numbers.
+The Fat Face data breach is understood to have exposed private customer data that included names, postal addresses, email addresses, and the last four digits of credit card numbers.
 It is believed that staff were also affected, having received a notification email warning them that their National Insurance numbers and bank account information may have been exposed to unauthorised access.

 Fat Face’s response